Cost of Hiring an Employee: 15 Areas To Consider

 Estimated Cost: Three to five hours at the hourly rate for an HR team member to create your employee referral program, plus the bonus offered to employees when a referral is hired.

 But to be effective, an employee referral program needs to offer a bonus.
 You can set it up however you want, but it should be enough to incentivize an existing employee to refer someone they know.
+This can cost anywhere from a free PTO day to over $5,000 in a referral bonus.

 4. Ongoing Hiring Work

-Estimated Cost: Varies but budget for at least an average of one hour per day during the hiring process.
+Estimated Cost: Varies, but budget for at least an average of one hour per day during the hiring process.

-According to LinkedIn, the time to hire a new employee varies based on the industry but ranges from 33 to 49 days.
+According to LinkedIn, the time to hire a new employee varies based on the industry, but it ranges from 33 to 49 days.
 While your HR team is not solely working on hiring a new employee during this time, they will at least take some action, like reviewing resumes, every day.
 So even just a few minutes of their time will be devoted to hiring.

 5. HR Software